 Interconnect models may be supplied separately for on-die interconnect and package interconnect, or may be supplied as a single model for the entire connection between the package pins and buffers.

-The electrical behavior of an interconnect is described through either IBIS-ISS SPICE subcircuits or Touchstone network parameters.
-An Interconnect Model defines the connections to either an IBIS-ISS SPICE subcircuit or a Touchstone file.
+The electrical behavior of an interconnect is described through either IBIS-ISS subcircuits or Touchstone network parameters.
+An Interconnect Model defines the connections to either an IBIS-ISS subcircuit or a Touchstone file.
 An Interconnect Model may describe the connection between the pins of the package and the buffers, the pins of the package and the die pads, or the die pads and buffers.

 Interconnect Models are organized into Interconnect Model Sets.
 An [Interconnect Model Set] keyword consists of one or more [Interconnect Model] keywords.
 One Interconnect Model Set may contain groups of similar interconnect models or different interconnect models to describe the complete connections from the buffer to pin interface.